 Some common degree adverbs include: too, slightly, completely, very, fairly, and bit.

 When writing or speaking you sometimes want to denote to what extent something impacts you.
 Sometimes to communicate clearly you want to be able to qualify certain descriptions.
 For instance, you can qualify temperature in terms of hot, cold, or warm.
 Certain words will paint a clearer picture of how cold something felt to you.
-For example, It could be slightly cold, a bit cold, or really cold.
+For example, It could be slightly cold, a bit cold, or really, extremely cold.

 Alternatively, you could describe how tired a friend appeared to you.
 Did your friend look a wee tired or quite tired?
 These words influence the severity of something.
 Depending on which adverb was chosen the severity could increase or decrease.

 - Examples of adverbs that increase the severity of a situation include: completely, very, and absolutely.

 - Examples of words that lessen the severity of something are a bit, a little, and slightly.

 Most of the words used to describe the intensity of something are placed before the verb, adjective, or adverb they wish to qualify.
 A small portion of these words, however, do not follow this formula.

 Adverbs that precede verbs, adjectives, or adverbs